CoderGeoff/OpenClosedPrincipleCpp/README.md

 The players want to add a new rule:
 * Three of a kind a pair score the three of a kind value plus 250

-Your job is to implement this for
+Your job is to change Scorer to implement this rule.
+Write a test for the rule in the test fixture NewRuleTest.

+## Task 2
+Now change OpenClosedScorer to implement this rule.
+Before implementing, move your test to ScorerTests, so that it runs on both types of scorer.